The Russification of the American conservative movement

 This is an alarming development in our present moment.
 This drift toward authoritarianism includes Fox News personalities, like Tucker Carlson, and the alternative podcast commentators, like Tim Pool and Steven Crowder.
 On their own, these individuals are not interesting and the rhetoric they deploy seems benign, especially given the sheer amount they produce and just how boring they are as personalities.
 But, the endless hose of new outrage-inducing narratives helps ensure you don’t notice the broader picture.
 And that’s what’s both interesting and concerning about our present moment.
 The rhetoric deployed by conservative commentators in the United States aligns closely with a global narrative being propped up by Russian state television and other authoritarian leaders.

-Of course, there remains a small faction of American conservatives like Liz Cheney and Adam Kinzinger who still believe in neoliberal institutions and the current global stability.
+Of course, there remains a small faction of American conservatives like Liz Cheney and Adam Kinzinger who still believe in liberal democratic institutions (even if imperfectly).
 While they disagree with Democrats on policy, they’re not willing to abandon basic democratic principles, which is increasingly rare in the mainstream Republican Party.
 Given their clarity, Cheney and Kinzinger correctly identify both threats posed by Russia and threats posed by the radicalization of the far right.
 In this particular case, when it comes to the question of liberalism versus authoritarianism, I’m with Cheney, Kinzinger, and liberalism.
 Authoritarianism is never the answer.

 When examining the Russo-American conservative media ecosystem, it’s hard to determine whether one actor is actually influencing the other.
 It’s possible, for example, that the Russians have looked at how Tucker Carlson communicates to his audience and have, to some extent, replicated that approach.
 But there have been increasing instances where alignment of their messaging is alarming given the specific rhetoric and how similar rhetoric has been used in the past to justify atrocities.